ahmaazouzi/cs-topics/systems/virtualMemory.md

 - To reiterate, any virtual page can be placed in any physical page because DRAM cache is fully associative.

 ### Page Hits:
 - Referring to the [page table image](img/pageTable.png), let's say the CPU want to access data from virtual memory located in *VP 2*.
 The translation hardware uses the virtual memory address as an index to locate *PTE 2* (using a mechanism we will see later) and reads it from memory. *VP 2* is cached because the valid bit is set.
-The address in *PTE* which points to the start of the physical page *PP 1*is then used to form the physical address of the data.
+The address in *PTE* which points to the start of the physical page *PP 1* is then used to form the physical address of the data.

 ### Page Faults:
 - A DRAM cache miss is called a **page fault**.
-When the address translation hardware reads a PTE from memory and finds out that its valid bit is not set and it's address field is not NULL. it knows that the corresponding virtual page is not cached so:
+When the address translation hardware reads a PTE from memory and finds out that its valid bit is not set and it's address field is not NULL, it knows that the corresponding virtual page is not cached so:
 	- It triggers a *page fault exception*.
 	- The page fault exception invokes a handler in the kernel which select a victim virtual page stored in physical memory.
 It first checks if this victim page has been modified it, in which case it copies it back to the disk.
 It then modifies the PTE for the given virtual page to reflect that page is no longer cached in main memory.
 	- The kernel copies the virtual page from disk to the corresponding physical page, updates the corresponding PTE, and returns.
 	- After the handler returns, the faulting instruction is restarted.
 The address translation hardware now handles a page hit normally because the given virtual page is now cached in DRAM.
-- Virtual memory has been around since the early 1960s, which is the reason why it has some  different terminology than SRAM that refer the basically the same things:
+- Virtual memory has been around since the early 1960s, which is the reason why it has some  different terminology than SRAM that refer to basically the same things:
 	- SRAM *blocks* are called *pages*.
 	- Transferring pages between disk and memory is called **swapping** (also **paging**).
 Pages are *swapped in* from disk to DRAM, and *swapped out* from DRAM to disk.
 	- Waiting until the last moment to swap in a page is called **demand paging** which is the de facto mode used in virtual memory.

 ### Allocating Pages:
-- A new page of virtual gets allocated as a result of say the `malloc` C function.
+- A new page of virtual memory gets allocated as a result of say invoking the `malloc` C function.
 It basically involves creating a virtual page on disk and updating some entry in the PTE to point to this newly created virtual page.

 ### Locality to the Rescue Again
 - Virtual memory might seem inefficient due to the large miss penalties, but is surprisingly efficient because of *locality*.
-Programs might reference a large number of distinct pages that might exceed the size of physical memory, but a given moment these programs tend to mostly operate on a small set of *active pages* called the **working set** or **resident set**.
+Programs might reference a large number of distinct pages that might exceed the size of physical memory, but at a given moment these programs tend to mostly operate on a small set of *active pages* called the **working set** or **resident set**.
 After the initial warming when the resident set is paged into memory, subsequent references to that set are fast with no misses.
 Think of Microsoft Word's sluggish start!
 - Good temporal locality produces seamless fast programs, but not all programs have it.
 If the working set exceeds the size of the physical memory, **thrashing** occurs.
 Thrashing is a situation where pages continually swapped in and out.

 ## VM as a Tool for Memory Management: